jrugejr/phoenix_calculator/README.md

 ## Support the Project

-If this tool saves you time, prevents a layout headache, or helps you paint more signs, consider buying the goblin a coffee.
+If this tool saves you time, prevents a layout headache, or helps you paint more signs, consider buying me a coffee.

-Venmo: **@jrugejr**
+Venmo: **@RevJhonSoda**

 ## License